cs106l/textbook/src/05-containers/03-iterators.md

 }
 ```

 Voila!
 Putting everything together, we have built a bidirectional deque iterator.
 To complete it, we would need to add the random-access operators, in particular `operator+=` and `operator-=`.
 One approach might be to call `operator++` and `operator--` above `n` times, except that this would violate the restriction that iterator operations are constant-time.
-Instead, the actual random-access operators will precompute how many blocks they need to skip, and skip them in one fell swoop (e.g. using code like `blocks += block_offset`).
+Instead, the actual random-access operators will precompute how many blocks they need to skip, and skip them in one fell swoop (e.g. `blocks += block_offset`).
 We will not implement this here, but we encourage you to consider how you might implement it yourself or take a look at the `g++` source for these methods.